IROIRO Tea Canister 8.1 fl oz

 Fabricante / Marca

-In Tokoname, Aichi Prefecture, the leading region for Japanese teapot production with nearly 90 percent of the domestic share, JINSUI carries forward a legacy that began in the Edo period.
+In Tokoname, Aichi Prefecture, the leading region for Japanese teapot production with nearly 90 percent of Japan’s output, JINSUI carries forward a legacy that began around 1800, when the family first established its kiln.
 Using the fine clay and inherited craftsmanship that define Tokoname pottery, the kiln continues to create teaware such as ceramic teapots, teacups, and tea canisters, balancing precision and minimalist design.
 Every delicate piece invites you to enjoy toki-wasure—moments when time softly slips away over tea.

 Artesanía